LukiBr/jupyterhub-docker/README.md

 # JupyterHub deployment for Deep Learning containing famous Data Science / Deep Learning libs + CUDA GPU support

-This is an adapted version of the [Jupyterhub](https://jupyter.org/hub) deployment in use at the Uni of Konstanz based on the deployment in use at [Université de Versailles](https://jupyter.ens.uvsq.fr/).
+This is an adapted version of the [Jupyterhub](https://jupyter.org/hub) deployment in use at the [Data Visualization and Analysis Group](https://www.vis.uni-konstanz.de/) of the Uni of Konstanz based on the deployment in use at [Université de
+Versailles](https://jupyter.ens.uvsq.fr/).

 ## Features